jab/bidict/docs/learning-from-bidict.rst

 See below for more, and feel free to let me know what you think.
-I hope reading :mod:`bidict`'s code brings you some of the
+I hope reading bidict's code
+brings you some of the
 `joy <https://joy.recurse.com/posts/148-bidict>`__
-that :mod:`bidict` has brought me.
+that bidict has brought me.

 Code structure
 ==============

-:class:`~bidict.bidict`\s come in every combination of mutable, immutable, ordered, and unordered types, implementing Python's various
+:class:`~bidict.bidict`\s come in
+mutable, immutable, and ordered variants, implementing Python's various
 :class:`relevant <collections.abc.Mapping>`
 :class:`collections <collections.abc.MutableMapping>`